A series of weeklong retreats featuring outstanding programs for the whole family.

 SPEAKER | Keith Peck

-Keith Peck has served OCF as a teacher at White Sulphur Springs for the past 30 years.
 After 40 years of pastoral ministry in the Presbyterian Church in America, Keith recently retired as pastor emeritus of Broadneck EP Church in Annapolis, Maryland where he served for 27 years.
-During that time he ministered to and with the Navigator, Cru and OCF staff at the US Naval Academy.
-Keith has been married to Gale, his ministry partner, for 43 years.
-Keith & Gale have five children and fifteen grandchildren.
+During that time, he ministered to and with the Navigator, Cru and OCF staff at the US Naval Academy.
+Since retiring, he has “unretired” and serves as assistant pastor at Mercy Presbyterian Church in Lynchburg, Virginia.
+Keith has been married to Gale, his ministry partner, for 44 years.
+Keith & Gale have five children and sixteen grandchildren.

 GUEST AMBASSADORS | Dr (COL) Arnie Ahnfeldt, USA (Ret.) and Dr (COL) Jeff Ginther, USA (Ret.)